SoftwareAG/c8y-docs/content/web/angular-bundle/customisation.md

 Using [application options](#application-options) each tenant can costumise the look and feel of the built-in applications as well as adding or replacing the languages available in the applications.
 As description in the [application options](#application-options) the underlying mechanism is static hosted web application.

-For this tutorial tutorial we are going to publishing 2 web applications `public-options` where the json file containing the configuration will be stored and `ui-assets` where any needed assets will be hosted: images, favicon, translation files.
+For this tutorial we are publishing 2 web applications `public-options`,where the json file containing the configuration will be stored, and `ui-assets`, where any needed assets will be hosted: images, favicon and translation files.

 For deploying we are going to use the nodejs `@c8y/cli` that can be installed with: